Swap183/Sales-Profit-Analytics-Dashboard-Power-BI/README.md

 ## 📌 Project Overview

-This project presents an interactive **Sales & Profit Analytics Dashboard** built using Power BI.
+This project presents an interactive **Sales & Profit Analytics Dashboard** developed using Power BI.
 The objective is to transform raw transactional data into actionable business insights through structured data modeling, DAX calculations, and intuitive visualizations.

 The dashboard enables stakeholders to monitor performance, analyze customer behavior, and evaluate operational efficiency in a dynamic, data-driven manner.